Jungian Psychotherapy with Older Adults : 6 Lessons Learned

 Finding What’s Individually Yours

 All of this points to a deep need to be aware of who we uniquely are.
 As we face the challenges of the second half of life, we need to be grounded in that identity.
-Jungian psychotherapy is especially well-equipped to enable that journey.
+Jungian case studies is especially well-equipped to enable that journey.

 What are your key learnings and questions as you move through the second half of your life?
 I’d love to hear.